informalsystems/hermes/relayer-framework/docs/technical_background.md

 }
 ```

-First, we put all the abstract traits into a `traits` module.
-This module do
-not contain any concrete type definition, and thus can have minimal dependency
+This module do not contain any concrete type definition, and thus can have
-to external crates.
+minimal dependency to external crates.

 In practice, the trait definitions can be placed in different sub-modules, so
 that we can have more fine grained control of which traits a component depends
 on.

+Next, we define `SimpleGreeter` and `DaytimeGreeter` in separate modules.

 ```rust
 mod app {